 Female genital mutilation (FGM) is a non-medical procedure that involves the total or partial removal of a woman's external genitalia.
 Although it's illegal in Kenya, FGM is still practiced in the country and the teens headed to Silicon Valley know girls who have experienced it.

 Through I-cut, girls who are being forced to undergo FGM can alert authorities by clicking a distress button.
-The app also provides survivors with resources to get help by directing them to the closest rescue centers.
+The app also provides survivors with resources to get help by directing them to the closest rescue centres.

 The app's creators, Stacy Owino, Cynthia Otieno, Purity Achieng, Mascrine Atieno, and Ivy Akinyi, have dubbed themselves "The Restorers."

 Otieno told the Thomson Reuters Foundation that it's their mission to "restore hope to hopeless girls."

 These five teens are the only African team to be accepted into the Technovation Challenge, which is sponsored by Google, Verizon, and the United Nations.
 If they win, they'll receive $15,000 to help them continue I-cut's development.